eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/processes/update-documentation.md

 On this page you find a description on how to create/update your KITs documentation.

-Before you can generate KIT documentation on the Tractus-X website repository, ensure that a dedicated repository exists for your product ([How to obtain a Tractus-X repository](/docs/kit-process/processes/kit-faq/#how-to-obtain-a-tractus-x-repository-)).
+Before you can generate KIT documentation on the Tractus-X website repository, ensure that a dedicated repository exists for your product.
 This repository will serve as a storage space for your files and provide a platform for your work.

 Subsequently, the KIT documentation will be duplicated to the Tractus-X website repository.
 The specific process for accomplishing this will be elucidated in the subsequent documentation.

 ## Process

-Currently the documentation has to be manually maintained by the process described below.
+Currently, the documentation has to be manually maintained by the process described below.
 This is only a temporary solution as we are still in process on finding the perfect fitting process.

 ### Overview